 #6 Check out a store’s pricematch policy.

 Find out if a store has a “lowest-price” guarantee or policy — if so, make copies of the pricing information for the products in question that are being advertised for less.
-Price guarantees may not extend to products available on the internet but you can attempt to persuade the store further by providing copies of the pricing from web sites (especially if it’s from their own web site) — but don’t hold your breath.
-What’s great about valid pricematch guarantees is the convenience of buying the products in one store at those lower prices; then you can avoid doing the extra legwork having to go to other stores for your items.
+Price guarantees may not extend to products available on the internet but you can attempt to persuade the store further by providing copies of the pricing from web sites (especially if it’s from their own web site).
+What’s great about valid pricematch guarantees is the convenience of buying the products in one store at those lower prices.
 As mentioned, this entails preparation and price comparisons of products available at various stores.

 #7 Buy earlier, then return/rebuy on day of sale.